 However, the outward appearances of a growing uniformity are only that: they might only be dress-code deep.
 Now there’s a phrase that just fell onto the screen!
 Only by knowing ourselves and one another do we move beyond the shallow expectations.
 Jon and I may bring a bit of Country Living to a working relationship, but friendships are not made of tweed, a fragile, passing world, where moth and rust disfigure (Matt 6:20); they are made in knowing the other, and learning about ourselves in the process.

 What constitutes “knowing who you are”?
 How we dress?
 What we say?
 What we do?
 What we read?
 Our Goodreads account, our Twitter presence?
-And when do we say ii?
+And when do we say it?
 This moment?
 That?
 A past year, a just-gone moment?
-A moment still to come?
+This photo is of me in June 2018, in the same place as the first one of me.
+Is this “now” a real me?
+What about some moment still to come?
 What will survive of us?
 Maybe the good we exhibit in our relationships?
 We are in Larkin territory – coincidentally, in Chichester, where that boy with the curly hair had his photo taken.
 This is a good critical reading of Larkin’s poem An Arundel Tomb and here is my photo and then here is the text of the poem itself.
 Larkin’s cool eye looks at the memorial of a married couple and he comments

 Time has transfigured them into